 1. Header From vs Envelope Sender Gap

-SPF's biggest weakness is that it only verifies the domain in the return-path (SMTP "Mail From"), not the visible From header that users see.
-Attackers can exploit this gap by:
+SPF's fundamental weakness is path-based authentication - it only verifies the domain in the return-path (RFC5321.MailFrom), not the visible From header (RFC5322.From) that users see.
+This creates the authentication/authorization disconnect that led to DMARC development:

 - Users see the spoofed header, while SPF validation passes